-This guide points to primary sources showing retail prices for common items or "necessities of life."
-Prices for foods, clothing, household items, fuels for heat and transportation, and fees for services fall within the domain of this guide.
-We also link to documents showing the average costs of major purchases such as houses, cars, and college education.
+This guide points to primary sources showing consumer prices and wages for each decade back to the 1700s.
 Whenever possible, we point to retail price averages as reported in government publications.
-When those are not available, we point to prices appearing in other primary sources such as commercial trade catalogs, travel guides and newspapers.
-Because costs can only be understood within their historical context, we also point to primary sources showing average wages, salaries and earnings from colonial times to the present.
+When those are not available, we point to prices appearing in sources published at the time, such as commercial trade catalogs, travel guides and newspapers.
+Because costs can only be understood within their historical context, we also point to primary sources showing average wages, salaries and earnings.

 This site is based on freely available historic resources, mostly from the Federal Reserve Bank of St. Louis FRASER® digital library and the HathiTrust Digital Library.
 To understand how much a historic price or wage might be worth in today's dollars, we recommend the website MeasuringWorth.com.